HungerHa/libreelec_addon_argononecontrol/README.md

 touch /storage/.config/argon40_rc.lock
 ```

+## Quick installation (not implemented yet)

+Search for "Argon ONE control" within the LibreELEC add-on area and install the add-on.
+All requirements will be downloaded and installed automatically.
+If you install this add-on the first time, a reboot is required afterwards to activate all interfaces like I2C, UART and IR.
+Due to the versioning of the automatically created LibreELEC add-ons, a package revision number starting with 0 is also added - for example 1.1.6.**0**.
+The first 3 digits correspond to the version of the add-on.

+**ATTENTION:** If you have already installed a version older than 1.1.6, it is necessary to remove the older version first.
+If you have customised the settings to your personal requirements, these will unfortunately be lost in this way.
+This is a one time event and neccessary because of the required change of the add-on id.
+The simultaneous installation of both add-on versions will otherwise lead to malfunctions or non-functioning add-ons!

-## Installation
+## Manual installation

 In the following installation instructions, the term "ZIP file" is used for simplicity.
 Because there seems to be room for misinterpretation and to avoid future confusion: It doesn't mean the code download button from GitHub, to download the whole source code repository content!

-Please use one of the ready to install add-on archives with the name pattern libreelec_argondevice_x.x.x.zip from the [releases](https://github.com/HungerHa/libreelec_package_argonforty-device/releases).
+Please use one of the ready to install add-on archives with the name pattern libreelec_argondevice_x.x.x.zip from the [releases](https://github.com/HungerHa/libreelec_addon_argononecontrol/releases).

 The installation process will try to add 3 configuration lines to the config.txt to enable the needed modules for I2C, IR and UART.
 This part is not bullet proofed, because it looks only for the first line.
 It skips the needed modification if the line "dtparam=i2c=on" is already there.
 Therefore it could be better to make a backup of ```/flash/config.txt``` before to see the different.